-If a child has been diagnosed with a contagious illness such as strep throat, Fifth's Disease, chicken pox, etc. a note is required from the child's physician stating that he or she is no longer contagious before the child may return to school.
-The Early Childhood Manager or designee will post a notification on every classroom's bulletin board within 48 hours of our knowledge and we will email the parents.
-We will not provide name of the child who has been diagnosed.
+If a child has been diagnosed with a contagious illness such as Covid-19, HepA, Fifth's Disease, chicken pox, etc. the child must meet re-admission criteria which may include a note from the child's physician stating that he or she is no longer contagious before the child may return to school.
+An administrator will post a notification on every classroom's bulletin board within 48 hours of our knowledge and we will email the parents and guardians.
+We will not provide the name of the child who has been diagnosed.
 This is confidential information.
+The health department and/or licensing will also be notified when required.
+Please see the Covid-19 addendum for current policies.